Famous British People

 18. The first famous lines to the hobbit were written down on a blank, empty exam paper he was once marking.
 'In a hole in the ground lived a hobbit"

-22. Tolkien left a significant body of work unpublished, which is son Christopher Tolkien later published.
-This included, The Silmarillion, The History of Middle Earth and Unfinished Tales.
+22. Tolkien left a significant body of work unpublished, which his son Christopher Tolkien later published.
+This included The Silmarillion, The History of Middle Earth and Unfinished Tales.

-23. Initially, Tolkien only wanted The Lord of the Rings to be published alongside the Simlarillion, almost going to another publisher.
+23. Initially, Tolkien only wanted The Lord of the Rings to be published alongside the Silmarillion, almost going to another publisher.

 24. When Tolkien's son joined the army, he listed his father's occupation as 'Wizard!'